 THE CURL 5 ISLANDS

-The Curl 5 Islands have an importance out of proportion to their size.
-They may form a risky flyway all the way to Continent 6 and/or Continent 9 far to the east; they definitely create one--a long, tedious one--to Continent 1 far to the northwest.
+The Curl 5 Islands have an importance out of proportion to their size, too.
+They may form a risky flyway all the way to Continent 6 and/or Continent 9 far to the east; they definitely create one--if a long, circuitous one--to Continent 1 far to the northwest.

 UNDER THE SKIN

-This archipelago curls into a hook--indeed, nearly a spiral.
+But they're not quite Caribbean.
+This archipelago isn't a simple arc but curls into a strange hook--indeed, nearly a spiral.
 This is land under pressure!
 Two rift zones are squeezing it steadily inward.
-Madagascar, the Seychelles, Reunion and Mauritius form a similar "curl" in our Indian Ocean, for much the same reason.
+In our Indian Ocean, for much the same reason, Madagascar, the Seychelles, Reunion and Mauritius form a similar curl.

 Volcanoes dot the archipelago, relieving some of the pressure.
-The tallest two, on XXXX, are 5 and 5.5 km high (16-18,000'); despite the generally warm climate they're snowcapped in winter and even bear small glaciers at their summits.
+The tallest two, on H-Shaped Island (please hurry up and propose some natives for this archipelago; these islands are hungry for names!) are 5 and 5.5 km high (16-18,000'); despite the generally warm climate they're snowcapped most of the year and even bear small glaciers at their summits.

 Orbital photo of Curl 5 Islands, a sharply curving arc, on Pegasia, an Earthlike moon.